stummjr/doc.scrapinghub.com/autoscraping.rst

 The type of data specifies basic extraction patterns that the corresponding target region in the selected page must fulfill in order to actually be extracted.
 This feature helps the main extraction algorithm to spot the correct region in the page and resolve possible ambiguities.
 Additionally, it contains specifications on how to render the field value in the item browser, a feature that is used also when coping with code spiders (or manual spiders *MS*, as opposed to Autoscraping spiders *AS*), which are out of the scope of this tutorial.
 Let's enumerate the available item types:

 geopoint
   This is a special field type with no special extraction pattern, only serving for the purpose of rendering a tuple of latitude/longitude.
-This type is not currently supported in AS and only used for rendering purposes in MS, so you can safely ignore this one.
+This type is not currently supported in *AS* and only used for rendering purposes in *MS*, so you can safely ignore this one.

 image
   This field type demands the spotted HTML code to fulfill the format of an image URL and renders as an image in the item browser.